|Rewards Rating:||4.7 / 5|

 60,000 points if you spend $4,000 in first 3 months

 |Other things to know||Other things to know||Other things to know|

 The Marriott Bonvoy Brilliant card is a luxury credit card with more perks than its co-branded peers.
-It gives you a similar annual bonus as the Bonvoy Boundless card, plus you get up to a $300 annual statement credit at restaurants worldwide (up to $25 a month) and Priority Pass airline lounge access.
+It gives you a similar annual bonus as the Bonvoy Boundless card, plus you get up to a $300 annual statement credit at eligible restaurants worldwide (up to $25 a month) and Priority Pass airline lounge access.

-A high $650 annual fee applies, but this card gives you automatic Platinum elite status and other travel related perks.
+A high $650 annual fee applies, but this card gives you automatic Platinum elite status and other travel-related perks.

 If you are considering other hotel loyalty programs, it makes sense to check out the Hilton Honors American Express Surpass Card.
-It gives you 130,000 points after you spend $2,000 in eligible purchases within the first three months of card membership.
+It earns you 130,000 points after you spend $2,000 in eligible purchases within the first three months of card membership.
 Additionally, you also get automatic Hilton gold status.
 You also earn a shocking 12x points for each dollar you spend on the card at Hilton brand hotels – much better than the Marriott Boundless card’s rate.

 Just keep in mind that the Hilton Honors program is smaller than Marriott Bonvoy and that the points you earn are generally worth less.
 A $95 annual fee applies to this card.

 While the Chase Sapphire Reserve is a flexible travel credit card rather than a hotel credit card, it’s worth considering if you love the Marriott Bonvoy program since you can transfer points at a 1:1 ratio to Marriott.
 In fact, you can transfer points to a variety of airline and hotel partners as well as redeem points through the Chase Ultimate Rewards portal for a 50 percent bonus, which makes the points far more valuable and versatile than the Marriott Boundless card’s points.